Who are we?

 At Imire we are serious about conservation and education.
 We aim to help many different groups of people including local communities, foreign and local visitors, volunteers, researchers and special interest groups experience the wildlife and environment to better understand the phenomenal ways of nature.

-Our Black Rhino Breeding Programme is part of this aim and has grown from small beginnings to a world-renowned, ongoing mission, to which we are all highly committed.
+Our black rhino breeding program is part of this aim and has grown from small beginnings to a world-renowned, ongoing mission, to which we are all highly committed.

 How it all started